HTML - Forms

 These allow users to enter information, which will be stored in a web server for processing and storage or for updating the UI.

-A web form is made up of form controls [aka widgets] and other elements [known as HTML forms] to structure it.
+A web form is a container that wraps all form controls [aka widgets] and other elements [known as HTML forms] on a form.

 Form controls are created using the <input> tag.